News and data on Americans abroad, in your inbox weekly. Subscribe.

 arrow icon

-Collect and analyze credible data on Americans moving abroad
+Collect and analyze credible data on Americans abroad

-Support journalists, researchers, policymakers, and migrants with tools, insights, and context
+Support journalists, researchers, policymakers, and migrants with insight & context

-Track the cultural, political, and economic implications of this trend in both the U.S. and host countries
+Track the cultural, political, and economic impact of this trend in the U.S. and abroad

-Create public understanding of what it means when the world’s most mobile citizens begin to leave home
+Build public understanding of what it means when Americans leave home

 arrow icon